“Only work and play”

 Blueberry logoBlueberry, remote adventures and exquisite Czech cuisine.

-I served as a JavaScript Developer for Blueberry, helping build many exciting internal and external products.
+I served as a JavaScript Developer for Blueberry (acq. by BOOT!Q in 2019.), helping build many exciting internal and external products.
 Having the opportunity to work remotely, I managed to continually improve myself in challenges remote work entails, while occasionally visiting Prague’s office, for meeting new clients and tightening collaboration with Czech colleagues.

 I was involved in defining project architecture and making decisions on the way the projects should evolve.
 I primarily worked on React, and React Native based projects.
 To evaluate the effectiveness of our software teams, and the craft of software development, we honed the points outlined in the Joel test and used bi-weekly agile sprints.
-We also experimented with various “fresh” technologies, such as face-recognition and ReasonML.
+We also experimented with various “fresh” technologies at that time, such as face-recognition and ReasonML.

 Echo — In cooperation with the Czech Ministry of Internal Affairs, we developed a mobile application to involve the general public in the search for missing children.